-If an institution such as a bank has a lien on the title, you don’t need to worry about getting the title if you plan on selling it to a dealership.
+If an institution such as a bank has a lien on the title, you don’t need to worry about getting the title first if you plan on selling it to a dealership.
 The dealer contacts the lender and takes care of the transfer for you.
-Once the lien has been satisfied, you can go forward with the trade-in process and the dealership typically cuts you a check for any balance left over.
+Once the lien has been satisfied, you can go forward with the trade-in process and the dealership typically cuts you a check for any balance left over if there is equity in the vehicle.
+If the actual cash value is less than what you owe, you have to pay the difference out of pocket.

 Replacing Your Lost Car Title